Sandra Markle

-Sandra Markle is an American author of children's books.
+Sandra Markle (born November 10, 1946, in Fostoria, Ohio) is an American author of children's books.
 She has published more than 200 non-fiction books for children.
 She worked on a project for the National Science Foundation called Kit & Kaboodle which helped students to understand science better.
 She has won many awards for her books.

-Early life

-She was born on November 10, 1946 in Fostoria, Ohio, and graduated from Fostoria High School and Bowling Green State University, Bowling Green, Ohio.
-She worked as an elementary and middle school teacher until 1979 at which time she started being a full-time writer.
+She is a redhead.